danmayer/blog2ebook/README.md

 * Currently supports only Kindle
   * RSS feed to kindle
   * Single post to kindle (useful because some https sites no longer allow bookmarklets to work)
+  * PDF files, given PDF url it will email it to your kindle
   * Copied Text to kindle
+  * git repos specifically formatted to be converted to a ebook

 To see a a brief overview of the project see my post [Introducing Blog2Ebook](http://mayerdan.com/ruby/2013/06/20/introducing-blog2ebook/)